-In the case of the 18 month program, your overseas accommodation is arranged by our partner Humana People to People; you may stay at one of their schools or at the communities where you will serve in a house together with your teammates and maybe a host family.
+Your overseas accommodation is arranged by our partner Humana People to People; you may stay at one of their schools or at the communities where you will serve in a house together with your teammates and maybe a host family.

-We travel to Mozambique, Malawi and Brazil.
+We travel to Mozambique, Malawi, Zambia and Brazil.

 Our objective is to equip the participants with leadership and other skills they need to become Development Instructors and support others in their struggles to get out of poverty.